lchicay/CAR-T_paper_processor/Template_TRANSLATIONAL_finding.md

 2.  **Template Adherence:** Use the provided template for the entire structure of your output, including the YAML frontmatter properties and the Markdown headings.
 3.  **One Finding Per File:** IMPORTANT: Each generated file should represent a single, distinct translational finding.
+4. IMPORTANT: do NOT use ``` in your output.
+The putput file MUST begin with "--- finding_domain:" and end with ".md"
 ---
 **[START OF TEMPLATE]**